-If the negligence of another driver caused the car accident that resulted in your injuries, the types of compensation that you may be able to recover include:
+As an experienced attorney will explain, depending on the type and extent of your injuries, the types of compensation that you may be able to collect include:

 - Medical expenses, such as bills the hospital, ambulance service, pharmacy, doctors, rehab facility and home health care worker.

 - Lost wages, such as the paychecks you did not receive because you were recuperating and decrease in your earning potential because your injuries are permanent.